mnruecke/WOTAN/README.md

 The *com_port* variable must be adapted to the Port of the PSoC on the computer which can be found in Windows under *Device Manager*.
 The script plots the data and saves the data as ascii table with continuous numbering in the same folder as the script.

 ## Running WOTAN with arbitrary software
-The WOTAN firmware can be controlled via the following ascii characters that have to be send to the PSoC via USB intervace
+The WOTAN firmware can be controlled via the following ascii characters that have to be send to the PSoC via USB interface

 - **p** (**P**rogramm sequence) To write an arbitrary sequence with a length of 3x3750 to the PSoc the **p** character is used.
   A sequence consist of three parts